 When you are certain this is the case, and you have given them plenty of exercise, and met their needs, they should not be let out until they have calmed down for a short period of time.

-You can try to teach them how to calm down by turning your back to them whenever they bark or whine, and wait until they have stopped.
+You can try to teach them how to calm down by turning your back to them whenever they bark or whine, and waiting until they have stopped.

 If you let them out whilst they are barking, this will only reinforce that they need to continue with this behavior in order to be let out, hindering any crate training progress you may have made so far.